chanon-kr/Shared_Function/README.md

 # py_topping, a topping on some already great libraries
-## I create this library to make my team's projects easier and have VCS
+## I create this library to simplify and standardize my friends' projects

 PyPi Project Page : (https://pypi.org/project/py-topping)
 <br><br>To Install a Stable Version<br>